A weak pound and concern over terror threats abroad are amongst the reasons that many Britons are holidaying closer to home this year.

 The UK’s tourist industry has reported a 25% rise in bookings and enquiries for ‘staycations’, as many of us opt to explore the British countryside or take a local city break rather than jetting off somewhere more exotic.

-If you’re keen to avoid the airport queues and painful exchange rates, check out our top seven staycation destinations for summer 2016.
+If you’re keen to avoid the airport queues and painful exchange rates, check out our top seven staycation destinations for the summer.